 Some treatment options of the appropriate comparator therapy are carried out on an inpatient basis.
-The inpatient costs are calculated on the basis of the case flat fee revenues, which result from the valuation ratios of the respective DRG (Diagnosis Related Group) multiplied by the federal base rate value of 2023 (€ 4,000.71).
+The inpatient costs are calculated on the basis of the case flat fee revenues, which result from the valuation ratios of the respective DRG (Diagnosis Related Group) multiplied by the federal base rate value of 2024 (\in 4210.59).
 Furthermore, the nursing revenue is included in the inpatient costs.
-This is calculated from the average length of stay of the concerned DRG multiplied by the nursing fee according to Section 15 para.
-2a KHEntgG (Act on Fees for Full and Semi-inpatient Hospital Services) (from 1 January 2023: € 230) and the treatment-specific nursing revenue valuation ratio.
+This is calculated from the average length of stay of the concerned DRG multiplied by the nursing fee for 2024 according to Section 15 para.
+2a KHEntgG (Act on Fees for Full and Semi-inpatient Hospital Services) (\in 250) and the treatment-specific nursing fee valuation ratio.